 EQ Bank TFSA GIC Rates

 Instead of contributing your TFSA funds into a savings account, you can also use GICs.
-Guaranteed Investment Certificates pay you a guaranteed rate of interest for the term you select.
+Guaranteed Investment Certificates pay you a guaranteed interest rate for your selected term.

-For example, if the 1-year GIC rate is 3.85%, this rate is locked-in and it won’t change during the 1-year period even if the Bank of Canada lowers its policy rate.
+For example, if the 1-year GIC rate is 5.00%, this rate is locked-in, and it won’t change during the 1-year period even if the Bank of Canada lowers its policy rate.

 Although this is an advantage when rates are trending down, it could also mean you do not benefit from an upside in short-term interest rates.

-EQ Bank’s TFSA GIC rates are some of the highest I could find in Canada as of August 5, 2022.
-To be frank, they beat the rates offered by big banks by a mile and then some.
+EQ Bank’s TFSA GIC rates are some of the highest I could find in Canada as of March 2023.

 The benefits you enjoy include high non-promotional interest rates, zero account fees, and no minimum balance.